rbisdorff/Digraph3/docSphinx/tutorial.rst

     Compute relation : 0.01420
     Compute rating   : 0.00154

-Data input to the :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` class constructor (see Line 3) are a valid PerformanceQuantiles object *pq* and a compatible list *newActions* of new decision actions generated from the same random origin.
+Data input to the :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` class constructor (see Line 3) are a valid PerformanceQuantiles object *pq* and a compatible list *newActions* of new decision alternatives generated from the same random origin.

 Let us have a look at the digraph's nodes, here called **newActions**.